Educational Diagnostician Certification

 The Educational Diagnostician Certification program is designed for individuals seeking to improve and extend their professional skills in special education.
 The coursework provides candidates with the academic foundations for certification as an Educational Diagnostician.

-Official GRE scores, if GPA in last 60 hours is below a 2.75
+- Official GRE scores, if GPA in last 60 hours is below a 2.75.
+Minimum scores required are listed in the table below.

 |Educational Diagnostician Certification|